-The in vitro plasma protein binding of butalbital is 45% over the concentration range of 0.5-20 mcg/mL.
-This falls within the range of plasma protein binding (20%-45%) reported with other barbiturates such as phenobarbital, pentobarbital, and secobarbital sodium.
-The plasma-to-blood concentration ratio was almost unity, indicating that there is no preferential distribution of butalbital into either plasma or blood cells.
-(See OVERDOSAGE) for toxicity information.
+The in vitro plasma protein binding of butalbital is 45% over the concentration range of 0.5 to 20 mcg/mL.
+This falls within the range of plasma protein binding (20% to 45%) reported with other barbiturates such as phenobarbital, pentobarbital, and secobarbital sodium.
+The plasma-to-blood concentration ratio was almost unity, indicating that there is no preferential distribution of butalbital into either plasma or blood cells (See OVERDOSAGE for toxicity information).

 Like most xanthines, caffeine is rapidly absorbed and distributed in all body tissues and fluids, including the CNS, fetal tissues, and breast milk.

 Caffeine is cleared through metabolism and excretion in the urine.
 The plasma half-life is about 3 hours.
 Hepatic biotransformation prior to excretion, results in about equal amounts of 1-methylxanthine and 1-methyluric acid.
 Of the 70% of the dose that is recovered in the urine, only 3% is unchanged drug.
 (See OVERDOSAGE for toxicity information).

 Last reviewed on RxList: 5/6/2016

 This monograph has been modified to include the generic and brand name in many instances.